rabbitmq/rabbitmq-website/site/mqtt.md

 * TLS/SSL
 * Session stickiness

-MQTT clients can interoperate with other protocols and
+MQTT clients can interoperate with other protocols.
+All the functionality in the [management UI](/management.html) and several other clients can be used with MQTT, although there may be some limitations or the need to tweak the defaults.

 ## <a id="ifb"/>Enabling the Plugin